What is the benefit of adding a nuchal translucency (NT) ultrasound measurement for women 35 years and older?

 - Women pregnant following in vitro fertilization with intracytoplasmic sperm injection (IVF with ICSI) and without preimplantation genetic testing.

 In order to ensure the quality of NT ultrasound, every sonographer must annually perform a minimum number.
-As such, pregnant women 30 years and older from the Northern Health Authority and Kootenay Boundary Region are also eligible for an NT ultrasound as part of IPS (in order for sonographers to perform annually the minimum number of NT's required to maintain certification).
+As such, pregnant women 30 years and older from the Kootenay Boundary Region are also eligible for an NT ultrasound as part of IPS (in order for sonographers to perform annually the minimum number of NT's required to maintain certification).

 What accommodation has been made in the guidelines for communities with limited/no access to NT?